 Author contributions

-Daniel Belstrøm (DB), Florentin Constancias (FC) and Michael Givskov (MG) defined the bioinformatic and biostatistical analyses, which was performed by FC.
+Daniel Belstrøm (DB), Florentin Constancias (FC) and Michael Givskov (MG) defined the bioinformatic and biostatistical analyses, which were performed by FC.
 DB, FG and MG wrote the first draft of the paper, which was critically revised by Merete Markvart, Martin Sikora and Christiane Elisabeth Sørensen.
 All authors approved the final version of the manuscript.

 Acknowledgements